 ●A pregnancy test or ultrasound to confirm that you are pregnant and determine how far along your pregnancy is.
 To determine the current length of your pregnancy, you can use this calculator (calculator 1).

-●A blood test to determine your blood count (to make sure you do not have anemia) and blood type.
-If you have a negative blood type (eg, A negative), you will be given an injection of a medication called Rh immune globulin (Rhogam®) after the abortion.
+●A blood test to determine your blood type and count to make sure you do not have anemia.
+If you have a negative blood type (eg, A negative), you will be given an injection of a medication called Rh immune globulin (Rhogam) after the abortion.
 This helps to prevent complications in future pregnancies.

 ●You may be offered testing for sexually transmitted infections.
 Commonly performed tests include gonorrhea, chlamydia, and HIV.
 Testing for syphilis and hepatitis A, B, and C may also be recommended.